NCCA/OpenGLFunctions/README.md

 #GLFunctions
-This is the boilerplate code for the lab session in generating classes.
+This is the boilerplate code for the lab session in generating classes and introducing you to developing static libraries.

-You will need to wire Mat4 and Vec4 classes bases on the class diagram below
+You will need to write Mat4 and Vec4 classes based on the class diagrams below.
+This UML diagrams show the methods that need to be implemented.
+I suggest starting with just the method names to get the basic lib to compile.
+Once this is done start writing the actual code.

-Note that the code will not initiall compile so you will have to create the source and header files first.
+Note that the code will not initially compile so you will have to create the source and header files first.

 ![here](GLClasses.png)